ishachawla/Gun-Violence-/README.md

 3. US compared to other countries in the world
 * _Step 1_ : Run global.ipynb
 <a>https://github.com/ishachawla/Gun-Violence-/blob/master/global.ipynb </a>
-> Gives an understanding how US fares compared to other countries in the world in terms of gun violence
+> Gives an understanding how US fares compared to other countries in the world in terms of gun violence.
+Deep dives into predicting the future rise or fall in gun violence using regression models
 ****
 ##### Python Libraries:
-- `scikit-learn, pymc3, plotly, seaborn, keras, pandas, numpy, statsmodel, wordcloud, tensorflow
+- `scikit-learn, pymc3, plotly, seaborn, keras, pandas, numpy, statsmodel, wordcloud, tensorflow`
 ****

 ##### Data Files